aclaf/flagrant/docs/explanation/dictionary-parsing.md

 Use unique indices or enable allow_duplicate_list_indices
 ```

-See `specs/parser/errors.md` for complete error type hierarchy and error message formatting.
+See the [error types specification](errors.md) for complete error type hierarchy and error message formatting.

----

 ## Examples